 To help you understand some of the common, and sometimes confusing, terms that are used across the University, we've created a useful glossary of terms for new students.

 - Once you’re registered, its time for you to get to know your school, your course and your coursemates.
-Your academic induction will prepare you with the necessary information and support to help you hit the ground running.
+Your induction will prepare you with the necessary information and support to help you hit the ground running.

 Advice for international students